lifewatch/ebr-2022-data-combine/README.md

 Exercises and slides to be used during the Workshop *Bringing together marine biodiversity, environmental and maritime boudnaries data in R* in the framework of the Empowering Biodiversity Research Conference II (EBRII).
 You can find practical information about the workshop and the EBRII conference [here](https://www.biodiversity.be/5147/).

-This is an hybrid workshop in which we will use zoom to meet online and the platform hackmd.io to share our solutions to each exercises.
+This is an hybrid workshop in which we will use zoom to meet online and the platform hackmd.io to share our solutions of the exercises.

 ## Set-up 🖥️

 * We will use [R v4.0](https://www.r-project.org/) or higher and [RStudio](https://www.rstudio.com/)
 * Download this repository and open the `ebr-2022-data-combine.Rproj` file with RStudio

-* This workshop uses  [`renv`](https://rstudio.github.io/renv/index.html) to ensure we use the same packages.
-Run this snippet on your RStudio session to fetch an isolated library with the dependencies we will use:
+* This workshop uses [`renv`](https://rstudio.github.io/renv/index.html) to ensure we have the same packages.
+Run this code on your RStudio session to fetch an isolated library with the packages we will use:

 ```r
 # install.packages("renv@0.15.4")